 Examples of tactical information gathered by UPS monitoring include reported UPS battery temperature, voltage and resistance values; any excessive levels warn users of impending fault conditions, allowing corrective action to be taken.
 More strategic information would include reports on power consumption, where power is being consumed, and variations in processing load.
 This informs longer-term planning for the allocation and distribution of power within the data centre, and can provide opportunities for reducing wasted UPS capacity.

 Monitoring and control of UPS systems must be part of any DCIM strategy.
-This increasingly involves an element of remote communications, as many organisations’ data infrastructure now includes ‘edge’ micro data centres, so-called because they are located out at the edge of an enterprise, geographically distant from any operations centre.
+This increasingly involves an element of remote communications, as many organisations’ data infrastructure now includes ‘edge’ micro data centres.
+These are so-called because they are located out at the edge of an enterprise, geographically distant from any operations centre.

 One way communications – usually the safest policy